 Take a mud bath in Calistoga

 Calistoga is known for it’s hot springs and mineral baths; taking a mud bath in Calistoga is worth the experience!
-Now I’ll level with you & tell you I personally did not enjoying getting mud in ahem places one should not have mud, & I found it too hot!
-But friends I went with, loved it — give it try and see how you feel!
+I’ll level with you & tell you I personally did not enjoying getting mud in ahem places one should not have mud & I found it too hot!
+Friends I went with, loved it — definitely worth the try.

 Stay in a Spa or Resort in St. Helena or Calistoga

-Great for a special occasion celebration (we’ve celebrated an anniversary here) or a mini-getaway.
+Great for a special occasion celebration or a mini-getaway.
 A personal favorite is Indian Springs resort.
-I’ve also heard good things about …

 Biking by vineyards

-It’s well worth renting a bike and meandering through the vineyards & valley.
+Meandering through the vineyards & valley in a bike, early in the morning is truly magical.
 You can even lock your bike by wineries and hop one place to another.
-I will warn you about heat in the summer!
-We bought a wine bottle we ended up chucking, cuz the heat ruined it during our biking 🙁
+I will warn you about heat in the summer though!
+We had to chuck our Malvasia Bianca from Sterling vineyards, because the heat ruined it during our biking 🙁

 Stop by on the way back to take in Golden Gate Bridge

-If driving south on your return, you’re bound to see the golden gate bridge — some of the best views are on the way into the city, especially through Robin Williams tunnel.
+If driving south on your return, you’re bound to see the golden gate bridge.
 Stop by the vista point, past Sausalito for pictures.

 Dining at a fancy pants restaurant, like French Laundry